rozek/voltcloud-for-browsers/README.md

 [VoltCloud.io](https://voltcloud.io) is a simple (and reasonably priced) deployment server for web applications with integrated user management and key-value stores for both the application itself and any of its users.

 `voltcloud-for-browsers` is a simple client library for web applications which need access to VoltCloud and its functions.
-It is the counterpart of [voltcloud-for-nodejs](https://github.com/rozek/voltcloud-for-nodejs), a similar library for applications and servers based on Node.js
+Because of security restrictions due to CORS, it contains a subset of operations offered by [voltcloud-for-nodejs](https://github.com/rozek/voltcloud-for-nodejs), a similar library for applications and servers based on Node.js

 See below for a "smoke test" which may also serve as an example for how to use this library.